bhush123/java-project/README.md

 # java-project

-user defined object stored in collection and the fetching from Arraylist collection.
+user defined object stored in collection and then fetching from Arraylist collection.